 The First Years of Redesmere Sailing Club

-Towards the end of 1956 a small group of Post Office Engineers, were listening during tea break to one of them describing the joys of dinghy racing.
+Towards the end of 1956, during tea break, a small group of Post Office Engineers were listening to one of them describing the joys of dinghy racing.
 One of the engineers suggested, quite possibly as a joke, why don't we start a club of our own?
 The first hurdle was to find some water, which involved considering all patches of blue on the Ordnance Survey map.
 Redesmere seemed a possibility but was on the Capesthorne Estate; thankfully, Sir Walter Bromley-Davenport was willing to negotiate a lease.

-The first visit to the site was on a cold and blustery day, it appeared to be a very muddy field full of cows.
+The first visit to the site was on a cold and blustery day and it appeared to be a very muddy field full of cows.
 The first minuted meeting was 18th March 1957 at Telephone House in Salford, the Club was named Redesmere Sailing Club and a Committee was formed.
-The Club had been established however, had no boats, little money and no more than one or two who knew a sheet was a piece of rope.
+The Club had been established, however it had no boats, little money and no more than one or two who knew that a sheet was actually a piece of rope.
 The Club had one member who could sail and actually owned a GP14, so everyone shared and took it in turns helming and crewing.

 Rescue was always a problem, at first a rowing boat was used, which was nice on a calm day, but on a windy day it was approximately a 3 hour wait for rescue.